Quick Links

 Yes, we will send you an email announcement to send around to your contacts.

-Can I print my own cards?
+Can I print my own promotional cards?

-Yes, all personal promotions MUST include reference to the World of Threads Festival and festival logo and be approved by the Festival Chair.
+Yes, but all personal promotions MUST include reference to the World of Threads Festival and festival logo and be approved by the Festival Chair.

 Social Networking